Chernoff Sampling for Active Testing and Extension to Active Regression: Active Testing

 \textbf{Minimax lower bound:} While \citet{chernoff1959sequential} had shown the policy to be optimal as $\delta \rightarrow 0$, we demonstrate an environment where \cher has optimal sample complexity for any fixed value of $\delta$.
 Let $\Gamma \!=\! \sqrt{\eta}/2$.
 The following table depicts the values for $\mu_1(\cdot), \mu_2(\cdot), \ldots, \mu_n(\cdot)$ under $J$ different hypotheses:

-In the above, each $\iota_{ij}$ is distinct and satisfies $\iota_{ij} < \Gamma/4J$. $\mu_1(\cdot)$ is such that the difference of means across any pair of hypotheses is at least $\Gamma/J$.
-Theorem~\ref{thm:minimax} is proved in Appendix~\ref{app:minimax} by a change of measure argument (see Theorem~1 in \citet{huang2017structured}).
+Each $\iota_{ij}$ is distinct and satisfies $\iota_{ij} < \Gamma/4J$. $\mu_1(\cdot)$ is such that the difference of means across any pair of hypotheses is at least $\Gamma/J$.
+Theorem~\ref{thm:minimax} is proved in Appendix~\ref{app:minimax} by a change of measure argument.
 Note that action~$1$ is better than all others in discriminating between any pair of hypotheses, and any policy to identify $\btheta^\ast$ cannot do better than allocating all its samples to action~$1$.